mkeo102/KronosApiStuff/README.md

 # KronosApiStuff

-A Place for me to easily save and edit files and links used in my Client Kronos Which can be gotten here https://discord.com/invite/N5ESSvW866
+A Place for me to easily save and edit files and links used in my client 'Kronos' which can be gotten here : https://discord.com/invite/N5ESSvW866